Prostitution in Namibia

-Prostitution in Namibia is legal and a highly prevalent common practice.
-Related activities such as solicitation, procuring and being involved in the running of a brothel are illegal.
-A World Bank study estimated there were about 11,000 prostitutes in Namibia.
+Prostitution in Namibia is legal, but related activities such as solicitation, procuring and operating a brothel are illegal.
+Bylaws on public disorder and loitering are frequently used to prosecute sex workers.
+Sex workers in Namibia are highly stigmatized, lack access to health care, and face significant levels of violence and police abuse.

+Reported police abuses include the confiscation of condoms, arbitrary detention, violence, rape, and extortion.
+According to an 2016 report, 65% of sex workers had been arrested within the previous 12 month for reasons including soliciting clients, stealing from a client, being a sex worker, and carrying a condom.
+To prevent arrest, 74% of the sex workers had sex with a police officer.

+Prostitution is a highly prevalent practice, particularly in border areas, transport corridors, Walvis Bay and the capital, Windhoek.
+Estimates place the number sex workers in Namibia around 11,000, 10% of whom are male or transgender sex workers.

-Human trafficking, child prostitution and HIV are problems in the country.
+Human trafficking, child prostitution and HIV/AIDS remain serious issues in the country.

 Overview

-Prostitution takes place all over the country, particularly in border areas, transport corridors, Walvis Bay and the capital Windhoek.
 Most prostitutes are Namibian, but there are also a significant number from Zambia, Botswana and Angola.
-Most women work independently and few have pimps.

-Most prostitutes in Namibia meet their clients either on the street or in bars.
-Bars often have a room on the premises for the prostitutes to use, and brothels usually have a bar, so the line between a bar and a brothel is often blurred.
-Some, more up-market, sex workers are contacted by cell phone or the Internet and work in high-end clubs and hotels.
+Most prostitutes work independently and meet their clients either on the street or in bars.
+Bars often have rooms on the premises for the prostitutes to use, and brothels usually have a bar, which blurs the line between a bar and a brothel.
+Some higher-end sex workers are contacted by cell phone or the Internet, and work in high-end clubs and hotels.

 Many clients are reluctant to use condoms, and offer to pay more for unprotected sex.
-Condoms may be difficult to obtain at times, and can be confiscated by police and used as evidence of prostitution.
+Condoms may be difficult to obtain, and police have been reported to confiscate them as evidence of prostitution.

-Sex workers and NGOs report abuse and violence against them by clients and police.
-Extortion and forced sex by the police is also reported.

-Child prostitution is a problem, particularly in Walvis Bay and Windhoek.
+Child prostitution remains a concern, particularly in Walvis Bay and Windhoek.